-Jehovah’s Witnesses deny that Jesus was bodily raised from the dead, but was rather raised as a mighty spirit creature.
+Jehovah’s Witnesses deny that Jesus was physically raised from the dead, but was rather raised as a mighty spirit creature.

-“Christ Jesus…was resurrected an invisible spirit creature” (Let God be True, 138).
+“Christ Jesus…was resurrected an invisible spirit creature” (Let God be True, p.
+138).

 “Jehovah God evidently disposed of Jesus’ fleshy body in his own way (possibly disintegrating it into the atoms of which it was constituted).
 Jesus did not take back his fleshy body and thereby cancel out the ransom for which it was given…Christ…did materialize various fleshy bodies…” (Aid to Bible Understanding, 1971, 587).

 a) 1 Peter 3:18 “For Christ also suffered once for sins, the righteous for the unrighteous, to bring you to God.
 He was put to death in the body but made alive in the Spirit”

 The key word here is “made alive in the spirit.”
 It is used in other instances: “groaned in the spirit” (Jn.
 11:33), “bound in the spirit” (Acts 20:22), “live in the spirit” (Gal.
 5:26) or “I was in the spirit” (Rev. 1:10)